 - Buyer confidence.
-Pre-approved car loans reassure buyers that they have a good chance of receiving finance for their chosen car.
+Pre-approved car loans give buyers confidence that they have a good chance of getting finance for their chosen car.

-- Understand your financial situation.
-The lender has already assessed your financial position and confirmed you can afford the loan and therefore the car purchase before you go out to buy it.
+- Understanding of your financial situation.
+The lender has already assessed your financials and has confirmed that you can afford the loan and therefore the car purchase, before you go out and buy it.

 - Bargaining power.
-Pre-approval can give you the upper hand when negotiating a price at the car dealership.
+Pre-approval can give you the upper-hand when negotiating your price at the car dealership.

-- A shorter period.
-Conditional approval for some loans only remains available for a short period.
+- Shorter periods of time.
+Conditional approval on some loans is only available for short periods of time.

 - Limited choice.
-There is a smaller number of lenders that offer pre-approval when you compare it to those who provide standard car loans, so you have a limited selection.
+There aren’t a wide variety of lenders who offer pre-approved car loans, so you have limited choice.

 You may get some of the best features and interest rates on the market with a pre-approved car loan:

 - Secured against your vehicle.
-Interest rates are lower on loans that are secured using your car as guarantee, which saves you money and keeps your repayments manageable.
+Interest rates are lower on loans that are secured which saves you money and keeps your repayments manageable.

 - Up to seven-year loan terms.
 Longer loan terms can help make the regular payments more affordable.
 Fixed rate loans may come with a maximum loan term of up to five years.